PeterEFrancis/IFS-Fractal-Generator-Website/README.md

 * `ScaleY(s)` : $(x,y)\to(x,sy)$
 * `ScaleXY(s,t)` : $(x,y)\to(sx,ty)$

-Remember, the order that when composed, the transformations will be applied is from right to left
+Remember, the order that when composed, the transformations will be applied from right to left

 > `T1 = np.array([[0.7, 0., 0.15], [0., 0.7, 0.3],[0., 0., 1.]])`<br>
 > `T2 = Translate(0.35,0) @ Rotate(np.pi/4) @ Scale(0.35*np.sqrt(2))`<br>